 One could hardly imagine a more drastic alteration in the so-called DC Universe than the one represented by “Shazam!”
-Instead of the dark, gloomy world created by Zach Snyder, David F. Sandburg’s jovial superhero movie resembles the spirit of the animated “Teen Titans Go!
+Instead of the dark, gloomy world created by Zack Snyder, David F. Sandburg’s jovial superhero movie resembles the spirit of the animated “Teen Titans Go!
 To the Movies” way more than “Suicide Squad” and its similar cousins.
 It’s very much a live-action cartoon, in spirit and style.

 As the picture itself admits with a brief stop at a toy shop, “Shazam!” is like a version of “Big” in which the kid isn’t only turned into an adult with an adolescent’s mindset, but a superhero besides.
 He’s fourteen-year old Billy Batson (Asher Angel), an orphan who’s run away from countless foster families to search for his birth mother (Caroline Palmer), from whom he got separated at a carnival years earlier, when he was only four.